ParisaDK/ParisaDK.github.io/README.md

 ## Introduction
 The main purpose of this repository is to practice different aspects of the Go programming language.
 As a starting point, doing baby stuff 👶🍼, I am designing a website tracker🔍 that can be integrated into any website.

-## Web Tracker Project
-The web tracker is a tool I am developing to understand visitor interactions with web pages.
-I would like to make it easily deployable on various websites and aims to collect data in a respectful manner.

 <!--
 **ParisaDK/ParisaDK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.